 - To administer and direct all activities of the Center and exercise general supervision and control of all properties, funds and other assets of the Center.

-- To implement the By-Laws , Interior Regulations of the Association, as well as its resolutions and orders and those of the Provincial Committee, to furnish copies of its resolutions to the Provincial Committee , the Regional Committee and the Board of Directors General.
+- To implement the By-Laws , Interior Regulations of the Association, as well as its resolutions and orders and those of the Area Committee, to furnish copies of its resolutions to the Area Committee , the District Committee and the Board of Directors General.

 - To exhort negligent members of the Center for proper performance of their respective duties and obligations.

 - To resolve disputes among members and to settle differences or misunderstandings among themselves.

 - To propagate the Spiritual Science through effective ways and means as circumstances may warrant.

 - To create committees and sub-committees in order to help realize the activities of the Center.
 All reports of said committee or sub-committee shall be submitted for evaluation of the Local Board.